 "Therefore if you have any encouragement from being united with Christ, if any comfort from his love, if any common sharing in the Spirit, if any tenderness and compassion, then make my joy complete by being like-minded, having the same love, being one in spirit and of one mind" (Philippians 2:1-2, NIV).

 The uniting factor is our relationship with Jesus Christ.
-If you, or your church, exalts the Lord Jesus Christ as the Son of God and the only saviour of the world, I can join hands in Christian fellowship with you.
+If you, or your church, exalts the Lord Jesus Christ as the Son of God and the only Saviour of the world, I can join hands in Christian fellowship with you.
 If you, or your church does not, then I pray you would.
 God is still teaching me all that these verses mean, but I have experienced the Christian fellowship between me and another, despite our deep theological differences.
-But we share a like-mindedness and have the same love, because Christ unites us.
+We share a like-mindedness and have the same love, because Christ unites us.

 2. Unbelievers see our division and separation..and they are confused.
 God blesses us when we intentionally come together.

 3. Strong local churches make up a stronger capital "C" church.
 God has called us with our unique history, location, gifting, etc...to reach who He has called us to reach.
 We make no apologies for working at being a healthy local church.
 Our focus is here, but our heart is for all local churches to be strong.